 - total ammonium

 - filtered biochemical oxygen demand (BOD)

 - conductivity at 25 C

-- total suspended solids (TSS)

 - total nitrogen (TN)

 - total phosphorus (TP)

-- Nitrate and nitrite (NOx)
+- nitrate and nitrite (NO_x)

-- Escherichia coli (E. coli)
+- Escherichia coliforms (E. coli).

-This regulatory monthly sampling is carried out in accordance with Bunbury No.2 WWTP operating licence L5972/1922/14.
-The operating licence limit for total phosphorus of 10 mg/L was met during the July 2018-June 2019 reporting period (Table 1).
-All other discharge limits in the Schedule 1 Table of MS 572 (suspended solids, biochemical oxygen demand, total nitrogen and total nitrogen load), and are reported separately.
+This regulatory monthly sampling is carried out in accordance with Bunbury No. 2 WRRF operating licence L5972/1922/14.
+The operating licence limit for total phosphorus of 10 mg/L was met during the July 2021-June 2022 reporting period (Table 1).
+All other discharge limits in the Schedule 1 Table of MS 572 (suspended solids, biochemical oxygen demand, total nitrogen and total nitrogen load), are reported separately.